 As described elsewhere in this Privacy Notice, we may in some instances disclose your personal data to third parties.
 Where SVP discloses your personal data to a third party, we require that third party to have appropriate technical and organisational measures in place to protect your personal data.

 The information that you provide to us will be held in our systems, which are located on our premises or those of an appointed third party, acting as our Data Sub-Processor.
 We may also allow access to your information by other third parties that act for us for the purposes described in this Privacy Notice or for other purposes approved by you.

 SVP Members only

-In exceptional circumstances, your personal data may be sent outside the European Economic Area (EEA) to a Twinned Conference.
+In exceptional circumstances, your personal data may be sent outside the legal region to a Twinned Conference.
 See SVP guidance on this.

 Updates to our Privacy Notice

 We will update the Privacy Notice as and when required and we will publish any new version of this Privacy Notice on this page.